cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

 PlatformInfo -> Generic -> SystemUUID
 ```

 You can generate the MLB/Serial/UUID serials with GenSMBIOS.
 Use option 3 and enter iMac17,1 when asked for the type of SMBIOS to create.
-If you need to change the model in the future you also need to re-generate a new set of serials, UUID and usb portmap.
+If you need to change the model in the future you also need to re-generate a new set of serials, UUID and USB portmap.

 Put your ethernet mac address in the ROM field without semicolons.
 Fixing this post-install is also an option, but is important so don't skip it.